 - An Order to Cease and Desist, which requires a party to take action (or refrain from taking action), including making restitution;

-- An Order or Notice of Prohibition, which prohibits a party from ever working for a federally insured financial institution; and
+- An Order of Prohibition, which prohibits a party from ever working for a federally insured depository institution; and

 - An Order Assessing Civil Money Penalties.

-Prohibition and administrative orders are searchable by name, institution, city, state, and year at the NCUA’s Administrative Orders webpage.
+Agency enforcement orders and notices are searchable by name, institution, city, state, and year at the NCUA’s Administrative Orders webpage.
 The webpage also provides links to the federal enforcement actions of federal banking agencies against other institutions or their affiliated parties.